department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/veterans-burial-allowance.md

 - Died with a reopened claim for VA compensation or a pension that would have qualified them to get benefits, **or**
 - Died on or after October 9, 1996, while a patient at a VA-approved state nursing home

-**Note:** VA will also provide an allowance for the cost of transporting a Veteran’s remains for burial in a national cemetery.
+**Note:** We'll also provide an allowance for the cost of transporting a Veteran’s remains for burial in a national cemetery.

 </div>